 New Haven Symphony Orchestra

-Chelsea Tipton, II, Principle Pops Conductor
+Chelsea Tipton, II, Principal Pops Conductor

-Yendi
+Yendi Songbird, Vocals

 Concert Sponsor